 In terms of its connectivity, this laptop comes with two USB-3.0 Gen-1 ports, a single HDMI port, two DisplayPort slots, a 3.5mm audio connection slot, a Card-Reader slot, a microSD slot and two USB Type-C ports for user convenience.
 Apart from that, there is also a 720p camera built into this ThinkPad T14 model.
 As for the keyboard, the laptop has been equipped with a chiclet backlit keyboard.
 The laptop carries a 50Wh Lithium-Polymer battery which offers a runtime of nearly 14 hours.
 This is definitely great news for users who tend to spend most of the time in a day with their laptop, as there is less need for recharging with this type of battery.
 Overall, this is definitely a great business laptop to be explored, depending on the choice and preference of the users.

 AMD Vega 6: Integrated graphics adapter of the Ryzen APUs based on the Vega architecture with 6 CUs (= 384 shaders) and a clock of up to 1,500 MHz.

 Modern games should be playable with these graphics cards at low settings and resolutions.
 Casual gamers may be happy with these cards.

-R5 PRO 4650U: Mobile Hexa-Core APU using six Zen 2 cores clocked at 2.1 to 4 GHz and a Vega graphics card with 6 CUs clocked at up to 1500 MHz.
-The PRO version of Renoir is offering additional security and management features.» Further information can be found in our Comparison of Mobile Processsors.
+R5 PRO 4650U: Mobile Hexa-Core APU using six Zen 2 cores clocked at 2.1 to 4 GHz and a Vega graphics adapter with 6 CUs clocked at up to 1500 MHz.
+The PRO version of Renoir offers additional security and management features.» Further information can be found in our Comparison of Mobile Processsors.

 » Further information can be found in our Notebook Purchase Guide.